- About Us

 If you think you have asbestos in your house, although you can see the clumped dust, it can be extremely difficult to identify or confirm that it is, indeed, asbestos.

-The best way to identify the suspected asbestos in your house is to take some samples and send them to the lab for abestos testing.
+The best way to identify the suspected asbestos in your house is to take some samples and send them to the lab for asbestos testing.

 This is something that you can’t do by yourself.
 You must seek professional help from asbestos inspection companies in your area.